'Who the hell elected you?' U.S. Senate tech hearing becomes political showdown

 Republican lawmakers used most of their time during the hearing to accuse the companies of selective censorship against conservatives.
 Democrats primarily focused on insufficient action against misinformation that interferes with the election.

-In response to a limited number of questions discussing the law, the chief executives of Twitter Inc, Facebook Inc and Alphabet Inc’s Google said it was crucial to free expression on the internet.
+In response to a limited number of questions discussing the law, the chief executives of Twitter Inc TWTR.N, Facebook Inc FB.O and Alphabet Inc's GOOGL.O Google said it was crucial to free expression on the internet.
 They said Section 230 gives them the tools to strike a balance between preserving free speech and moderating content, even as they appeared open to suggestions the law needs moderate changes.

 All three CEOs also agreed the companies should be held liable if the platforms act as a publisher but denied being the referees over political speech - a claim that angered some Republicans.